smathys/microservices-kubernetes/PITCHME.md

 - Dependencies on deployment
 - Maven transitive clashing dependencies
 - Losing overview of services and their version
-- Complex management of requirements which apply for multi microservices
+- Complex management of requirements for multiple microservices
-- Manually connection services via config
-- frequent release cycles -> fix bugs for external interfaces
+- Frequent release cycles -> fix bugs for external interfaces
 - Handling of multi tenancy was introduced after first releases

 ---